jfarmer08/homebridge-wyze-smart-home/README.md

 - [wyze-node](https://github.com/noelportugal/wyze-node), a Node library for the Wyze API.

 Thanks to [misenhower](https://github.com/misenhower/homebridge-wyze-connected-home) for the original Wyze Homebridge plugin, and thanks to [contributors](https://github.com/misenhower/homebridge-wyze-connected-home/graphs/contributors) and [other developers who were not merged](https://github.com/misenhower/homebridge-wyze-connected-home/pulls) for volunteering their time to help fix bugs and add support for more devices and features.

+This plugin is an actively maintained fork of misenhower's original [Wyze Homebridge Plugin](https://github.com/misenhower/homebridge-wyze-connected-home) project.